Contrast-Security-OSS/docs/content/troubleshooting/auth/RotatingKeys.md

 teamserver.host=
 ```

-The ```apiAuthorization``` is not stored in plain text.
-Rather, this value needs to be modified based on the operation of concatenating the username and the service key, then performing a ```base64``` encode operation.
+The `apiAuthorization` is not stored in plain text.
+This value needs to be modified based on the operation of concatenating the username and the service key, then performing a `base64` encode operation.

 ```
 BASE64(<username>:<service_key>)